 Damage cover outside of bookings

 Mobility Mutual’s Trip Cover only applies during bookings.
 If you’d like cover for your car outside of bookings, you’ll need to arrange that separately.
 If your car is dedicated to sharing, you can list it on the Full-Time Fleet sharing plan.
-It includes cover between bookings and up to 1,000km a year for personal use.
+It includes cover while your car is parked between bookings and up to 1,000km a year of your own driving outside bookings.

 Insurance that works with car sharing